0x-stan/euler-module-proxy/README.md

     └── MultiplyModuleImplementation
 ```

-Proxy is the main entry, every module has one ModuleProxy and one ModuleImplementation.
+MainProxy is the main entry, every module has a ModuleProxy contract and a ModuleImplementation contract.

 ### deploy process

 1. deploy InstallerModuleImplementation
-2. deploy Proxy with InstallerModuleImplementation address
+2. deploy MainProxy with InstallerModuleImplementation address
 3. deploy AddModuleImplementation and MultiplyModuleImplementation
 4. call InstallerModuleProxy installModules function to install add and multiply modules.
 It will deploy a ModuleProxy for every module, and mapping ModuleImplementation to ModuleProxy

 When call function on ModuleProxy, ModuleProxy will call main Proxy's dispatch function, and dispatch will delegatecall ModuleImplementation's logic function.

-Notice: main Proxy use call assembly code, and ModuleProxy use delegatecall assembly code.
+Notice: MainProxy use call assembly code, and ModuleProxy use delegatecall assembly code.

 ```solidity
 // src/ModuleProxy/Proxy.sol